KenticoDevTrev/KX12To13Converter/readme.md

 * **ProcessSection**: For when converting any Layout Widgets (ex: Bootstrap Layout) to Page Builder Sections
 * **ProcessSectionZone**: For when converting any widget zones within those Layout Widgets to a Page Builder Section's Zones (ex the first, then second column of a bootstrap layout)
 * **ProcessWidget**: For when converting a Portal Engine Widget to a Page Builder Widget
+* **ProcessTemplateWidgetJson**: [12.29.21+] Once a conversion is complete, the Widget and Template JSON are passed to this event where you can modify the json string directly.
+You can leverage the `MediaSelectorJsonHelper` and `PathSelectorJsonHelper` classes to convert string media file urls and paths to the appropriate [Media File Selector](https://docs.xperience.io/developing-websites/page-builder-development/selectors-for-page-builder-components#Selectorsforpagebuildercomponents-Mediafilesselector) and [Path Selector](https://docs.xperience.io/developing-websites/page-builder-development/selectors-for-page-builder-components#Selectorsforpagebuildercomponents-Pathselector) formats.

 Also for your convenience, I have included a BootstrapLayout 3 to 4 conversion hook implementation since the formatting of those has changed.
 ```csharp